To be the first-choice broadcast services provider for event owners, media organizations and sport federations.

 For event organisers the stakes have never been higher and the need to maximize content value has never been greater.
 That’s where Eurovision Services is invaluable.

 We offer a proven, adaptable end-to-end solution.
 We bring proven expertise, experience and resources.
 We help produce, distribute, personalize and optimise content.
 We have a service portfolio with the agility and ability to enhance and adapt content to the needs of all digital platforms.
 Then we seamlessly distribute it, to the right audiences at the right time, in the right format.

 That’s a powerful combination.
 But what really sets us apart is we see the bigger picture.
 We understand all the needs of organisers and the challenges they face.
 That’s why we guarantee to maximise their content value while leaving them free to focus on every other aspect of running the most successful event possible.

 We are Eurovision Services.
 We deliver excellence in everything we do, to leave others free to focus on what really matters – creating truly amazing experiences.

-The Coronation of Elisabeth II was the first event to be broadcast live internationally.
+The Coronation of Elizabeth II was the first event to be broadcast live internationally.
 People crowded in front of the few available television sets to see the magic happen.

 The first Eurovision Song Contest took place in Lugano, Switzerland.
 Seven countries participated in this historic event and a total of 10 national broadcasters transmitted the show live to audiences at home.
 Few people know that the contest was designed to show off the Eurovision Network.